r1vs3c/auto-bspwm/README.md

 - **Screenshot**: [flameshot](https://flameshot.org/)

 ## Credits
-This environment has been inspired by the functionalities of [S4vitar's](https://github.com/s4vitar) environment.
+- This environment has been inspired by the functionalities of [S4vitar's](https://github.com/s4vitar) environment.
+- Thanks to [Cube](https://github.com/ZLCube) for their contribution to the creation of the `archkali.png` wallpaper.